gzausmer/GraphQL-MySQL-Template/README.md

 Instructions:

+1) clone and npm install

-1) ./Types/types.js: Build the tables 'Supplier' and 'Company' on your MySQL server, or change the Types according to your own database structure.
+2) ./Types/types.js: Build the tables 'Supplier' and 'Company' on your MySQL server, or change the Types according to your own database structure.

-2) ./Connectors/mysql.js: Enter your db credentials.
+3) ./Connectors/mysql.js: Enter your db credentials.

-3) Run babel-node server.js
+4) Run babel-node server.js

-4) Browse to http://localhost:3000/graphql to try out your queries - enojy!
+5) Browse to http://localhost:3000/graphql to try out your queries - enojy!